lfdharo/DSTC10_Track5_Toxicity/scripts/README.md

 ### Input data format for fine-tuning gpt-2

-prepare your training data in the following format:
+Prepare your training data in the following format:

 ```
 [CLS]your prompt text[SEP]the corresponding response<|endoftext|>